terraformed/terraform-docker/README.md

 # Docker via Terraform on AWS
  This project will leverage AWS to quickly land a debian ec2 instance with docker installed.
 A security group with ports 22, 80, 443 are created on terraform apply as well.
 This instance should be free if done with AWS free tier.

+### Prerequisites
+Install Terraform and Git.
+I suggest using chocolatey for Windows and homebrew for Mac.

 ## Getting Started
 1. Create AWS account
 2. [Create IAM user](https://console.aws.amazon.com/iam/home)